The Henrico County Police Division is fully accredited by the Commission for Accreditation of Law Enforcement Agencies (CALEA).

 Tool Shed Larcenies Alert:

-Tool shed larcenies are on the rise again this spring!
+Tool shed larcenies are on the rise again this fall!
 Learn how to protect yourself from becoming a victim of tool shed larceny by watching this HCTV-17 video.

 Have you heard about TEMPO?